 Welcome!
 I am Gidong Kim, a Ph.D.
 Candidate in Political Science at the University of Missouri.
 I am a 2022-2023 Graduate Fellow at Institute for Korean Studies at the University of Missouri.
 I hold a M.A. and B.A. in Political Science from Hankuk University of Foreign Studies (HUFS), Seoul, South Korea.

 My dissertation, "Nationalism and Redistribution in New Democracies: Nationalist Legacies of Authoritarian Regimes," investigates the micro-level underpinnings that sustain weak welfare system in developmental states.
-I argue that as authoritarian leaders utilize nationalism as an effective ruling and mobilizing strategy for national economic development, nationalism shaped under the authoritarianism tends to embed developmentalism as social norms, which can powerfully shape individuals' political attitudes including redistribution preferences even after democratization.
-I empirically test my theoretical argument using a multi-methods approach including in-depth interview, survey experiment, and cross-national survey data analysis.
+I argue that because authoritarian leaders who encounter twin challenges of nation-building and modernization tend to utilize nationalism as an effective ruling and mobilizing strategy for national development, nationalism shaped under the authoritarianism can embed developmentalism as social norms, which can powerfully shape individuals' political attitudes including redistribution preferences even after democratization.
+I empirically test my theoretical argument using a mixed-method approach including in-depth interview, survey experiment, and cross-national survey data analysis.